** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 Elements of alchemy script expressions can be

-Constants are values (not fields) that are entered directly into the Alchemy Script Expression and do not change when the context is changed.
+Constants are values that are entered directly into a formula expression and do not change when the context is changed.
+They can be:

-Note that other data types (mainly references) cannot be used as constants, as such data always depends on the context in the user portal.
+Additional data types cannot be used as constants since the data will always depend on context from the user portal.

 VariableFieldIdentifier